 Storm Water Quality – The City is required to implement a program to protect the storm water quality of the local and downstream water bodies.
 This program requires substantial coordination of staff to ensure that runoff protections are in place and maintained.
 Another major component of the program is the education of citizens, students, contractors and staff on the importance of protecting our waterways.

-The Public Works Department is staffed with 40 employees who work directly with water and wastewater.
+The Utilities Department is staffed with 40 employees who work directly with water and wastewater.
 The staff is involved with the 24 hour a day 7 day a week operation of the infrastructure which is critically important in providing safe and reliable service to the residential, commercial, and industrial users of this community.

 These programs are very important to insure that citizens are provided with sanitation service, unimpaired surface water quality, and a reliable and safe supply of drinking water.
-By insuring the proper stewardship of the City’s infrastructure and communication with citizens, community leaders, and other City departments, the Public Works Department has a positive impact on the health and safety of the community, enhances the quality of life, and provides support for economic development.
+By insuring the proper stewardship of the City’s infrastructure and communication with citizens, community leaders, and other City departments, the Utilities Department has a positive impact on the health and safety of the community, enhances the quality of life, and provides support for economic development.
 All of these achievements are made with the goal of providing cost effective and efficient public services.